 The Ministry of Labour invited public feedback on the panel’s recommendations up to Nov.
 30, 2018.
-The minister also announced that “additional consultations with key stakeholders” would be undertaken as government prepares amendments to the Code to be brought forward in the spring of 2019.
+The minister also announced that “additional consultations with key stakeholders” would be undertaken as the government prepares amendments to the Code to be brought forward in the spring of 2019.

-VRCA partnered with 12 industry and business organizations with a shared interest in growing the B.C. economy to to endorse a Joint Business Community Submission in response to the Labour Relations Code Review Committee Recommendations for Amendments to the Labour Relations Code.
+VRCA partnered with 12 industry and business organizations with a shared interest in growing the B.C. economy to endorse a Joint Business Community Submission in response to the Labour Relations Code Review Committee Recommendations for Amendments to the Labour Relations Code.

 VRCA also supported the British Columbia Construction Association’s effort to prepare an official response for submission on behalf of B.C.’s four regional construction associations.

 The provincial government is at present reviewing submissions received in advance of preparing legislative changes to the Labour Relations Code.

 - VRCA partnered with 12 other industry and business organizations to endorse a Joint Business Community Submission in response to the Labour Relations Code Review Committee Recommendations for Amendments to the Labour Relations Code.
 Read more.